diku-dk/futhark/docs/man/futhark-opencl.rst

   options are supported.
 Be careful - some options can easily result in invalid results.

---default-group-size=INT
+--default-thread-block-size=INT, --default-group-size=INT

-  The default size of OpenCL workgroups that are launched.
+  The default size of thread blocks that are launched.
 Capped to the hardware limit if necessary.

---default-num-groups=INT
+--default-num-thread-blocks, --default-num-groups=INT

-  The default number of OpenCL workgroups that are launched.
+  The default number of thread blocks that are launched.

 --default-threshold=INT